190764/netflix-gpt/README.md

--Added hardcoded values to the constant files -Register TMDB API and create an app and get access token -Get data from TMDB now playing movies list API
+-Added hardcoded values to the constant files -Register TMDB API and create an app and get access token -Get data from TMDB now playing movies list API -Custom hook for nowPlayingMovie
+-Create movieSlice
+-Planninig for MainContainer and SecondaryContainer -Fetch data for trailer video
+-Embedded the Youtube video and make it autoplay and mute -Using Tailwind CSS to make main container beautiful -Build Secondary Component
+-Build Movie list
+-Build Movie card
+-TMDB image CDN URL
+-use other hooks like nowPlayingMovie such as for upcoming,top rated and popular movies -GPT Search Bar
+-Multilingual Support

 # Features